robert-ferguson78/weather-buddy/influxdb/influxdb_readme.md

 ## Installation

 ### Using Portainer to create a docker container:
-Grafana docker container from DockerHub url: https://hub.docker.com/_/influxdb
+InfluxDb docker container from DockerHub url: https://hub.docker.com/_/influxdb

 #### Portainer create new docker file settings: